JX-Master/LunaSDK-Docs/docs/api/group___runtime_1ga3eab7cd933798dde3a66eb98069ea222.md

     The position relative to the base iterator.

 ## Return value
-Returns the iterator pointing to the last `n`th element of the element pointed by the input iterator.
+Returns the iterator to the last `n`th element of the element pointed by the input iterator.